Skip to main content

 You can restore a previous version of your app to a new feature branch using the following steps:

-1. In the navbar, click to open the Version History pane and click + to Start a new thread.
+1. In the navbar, click to open the Change History pane and click + to Start a new thread.

-2. In the Version History pane, switch to the Publish history tab, which shows all published versions.
+2. In the Change History pane, switch to the Publish history tab, which shows all published versions.

 3. Find your desired published version, and click Restore.
 After a few moments, the preview canvas updates to show that version of the app.